aio-libs/sockjs/README.rst

 Limitations
 -----------

-Pyramid sockjs does not support multple websocket session with same session id.
+- Pyramid sockjs does not support multple websocket session with same session id.

-gevent does not support Python 3
+- gevent does not support Python 3

+- Pyramid sockjs can't detect client disconnection on heroku.

 Requirements
 ------------